openshift-instruqt/instruqt/instruqt-tracks/cicd-with-ansible-automation-platform-and-jenkins-on-openshift/01-aap-installation-login/assignment.md

 resource-operator-controller-manager-57b5b58667-phmlh             2/2     Running   0               12m
 ```

-Next to configure Ansible Automation Platform create an instance of **Automation controller** from the installed operator.
+Next, to configure Ansible Automation Platform, create an instance of **Automation Controller** from the installed operator.

-Go to installed operators you will get Ansible Automation Platform there click on it.
-A couple of options will appear from that select the  **Automation Controller** click on & create Automation Controller.
-Give a name to the automation controller. change example to  **cd-ansible**
+Go to installed operators; you will find Ansible Automation Platform there.
+Click on it.
+A couple of options will appear; select **Automation Controller**, click on it, and create an Automation Controller.
+Give a name to the automation controller.
+Change "example" to **cd-ansible**.

 Leave everything default & click on create.

 ![AltText](https://github.com/redhat-developer-demos/ansible-automation-platform-continous-delivery-demo/blob/main/assets/aap_controller_install.png?raw=true)

-[NOTE: Installation may take some time 5-10 Min.]
+[NOTE: Installation may take some time, approx. 5-10 Min.]

-- verify automation controller pods running.
+Now, verify the automation controller pods are running:
 ```
 oc get pods -n aap
 ```